joaotavora/elisp-shorthand/README.md

-# Shorthand
+# Shorthand.el

-A POC for solving the namespace problem in Emacs:
+Simple-minded namespacing in Emacs:

-1. Start an Emacs you don't care about, like `emacs -Q -l shorthand.el`
+1. Do this on an Emacs you don't care about, since this advises basic functions;
+2. Load `shorthand.el` (or byte-compile and load it);
-2. Find `magnar-string.el` and load with M-x eval-buffer;
+3. Load `magnar-string.el` or byte-compile it and load `magnar-string.elc`;
-3. Find test.el and evaluate the two forms there with C-x C-e;
-4. Try C-h f and check there's no "s-" pollution;
+4. Try C-h f and check there's no "s-" pollution; Not even the `s-` symbols are interned;
-5. Check that all the functions are namespaced under "magnar-string-"
+5. Check that all the functions are namespaced under "magnar-string-";
+6. Open test.el, and play around there.
+Open test2.el and play around with magnar-string.el under a different "mstring-" prefix;
-6. It should work.
+7. Evaluating code should work.
 Eldoc should also work.
-Anything else will probably crash your Emacs.

-Yes, there are problems with autoloads and byte-compilation: this is a POC.
+Xref (`M-.`) is broken.
+Anything else might breaks spectacularly;

+## Under the hood

+Read `shorthand.el`: it's less than 50 loc.
+The idea is to keep only one obarray, but instruments `read` to not pollute it with symbols that with the shorthands for other longer named symbols.